sir-rasel/sir-rasel.github.io/content/blogs/79-computer-networking-data-movement-osi.md

 ---
-title: "Fundamental of Computer Networking and Data Communication : Part 1 (Backbone Basic Terms Everybody Should Know)"
+title: "Fundamental of Computer Networking and Data Communication : Part 2 (How Data Moves Through the Internet)"
 description: "Let's learn the fundamentals of networking and data communication!"
 date: "2025-12-27T00:00:00Z"
 tags: ["computer-networking", "data-communication"]